EtudeOp8No12/from-lending-to-clubbing/README.md

 # LendingClub Charged-off Loan Prediction
-This project aims to predicted whether a loan will be charged-off rates based on historical data from 2016-2019 obtained from LendingClub’s website and its API.
+This project aims to predict whether a loan will be charged-off based on historical data from 2016-2019 obtained from LendingClub’s website and its API.

 ## Data
   - Historical loan data: https://www.lendingclub.com/info/download-data.action